 The Huon forms part of BirdLife’s Endemic Bird Area 177, which also encompasses the nearby Adelbert Range.
-Four species of birds are endemic to the Huon and another is shared with the Adelbert Mountains.
+Five species of birds are endemic to the Huon and another is shared with the Adelbert Mountains.
 The gorgeous Emperor Bird-of-paradise belongs with the ‘classical’ birds-of-paradise and displays in noisy groups in the forest canopy of the lower hill forest.
 Witnessing the bizarre display of these splendid creatures will be one of our main targets here.
 The marvellous Huon Astrapia is a more montane species in which the males are adorned by a long and beautiful purplish tail.
 They display quietly in the treetops and often gather at favourite fruiting trees.
 The third localized bird-of-paradise, the marvellous Wahnes’ Parotia, also occurs in the nearby Adelbert Range (although it is very rare there).
 It is a mid-montane species that builds its dance court on the ground.
 This is the rarest and shyest of the three restricted-range birds-of-paradise, but we will definitely put in the necessary amount of effort to get good views.

 MADANG & ADELBERT RANGE PRE-TOUR EXTENSION

-Madang & Adelbert Range: Days 2-3 The fabled black, red and yellow Fire-maned Bowerbird is one of the rarest and one of the most dazzling and baffling birds of New Guinea and is restricted to altitudes between 900 and 1450m in the Adelbert Range.
+Madang & Adelbert Range: Days 3-4 The fabled black, red and yellow Fire-maned Bowerbird is one of the rarest and one of the most dazzling and baffling birds of New Guinea and is restricted to altitudes between 900 and 1450m in the Adelbert Range.
 Its small bower was only described in 1986 and its display behaviour and nest remain largely unknown.
 One or two of these special birds regularly visit the fruiting fig trees near our guesthouse, so we stand a very good chance of adding this dramatic species to our life lists.